MarlonJMejia/creative_labs/caddy/step4/text.md

 (default_headers) is the name of our snippet. `import /etc/caddy/snippets/headers` everytime we call default_headers in our Caddyfile we will source this exact same code to our config.
 Be aware that you still need to be mindful of the structure of the caddyfile.

-Let's make modifications to our caddyfile to reflect this.
+Let's make modifications to our Caddyfile `/etc/caddy/Caddyfile` to reflect this.

 ```
 import /etc/caddy/snippets/headers